 \subsection{Implementation Details}

-Our framework builds on \textbf{LU-ViT}, a vision-transformer encoder with $L{=}20$ transformer blocks and patch size $16{\times}16$.
-Each image is tokenized into $N{=}196$ patches, embedded into $d{=}768$-dimensional tokens, and processed by multi-head self-attention with $h{=}24$ heads followed by feed-forward layers with expansion ratio $4$.
-A relational graph module with $14$ nodes (one per disease category) refines the class token via two graph-convolution layers of dimension $d_g{=}256$ before the final sigmoid head.
-Optimization is driven by our generalized label–score (GLS) loss with uncertainty-to-smoothing parameters $\alpha=0.3$ and $\beta=0.2$, determined through extensive hyperparameter search across multiple parameter combinations.
-A warm-up phase utilizes only samples with extreme confidence ($u=3$ and $u=-3$) to stabilize early updates.
+\textbf{Main Classifier ($f$).} Our classifier backbone $f$ is the MedViT~\cite{medical_vit} with Generalized Label Smoothing Loss, a vision-transformer encoder with $L{=}20$ transformer blocks and patch size $16{\times}16$.
+Each image is tokenized into $N{=}196$ patches, embedded into $d{=}768$-dimensional tokens, and processed by multi-head self-attention with $h{=}24$ heads.
+A relational graph module with $14$ nodes refines the class token via two graph-convolution layers ($d_g{=}256$) before the final sigmoid head.

+\textbf{Uncertainty Extraction and RGN ($g$).} We first extract the structured uncertainty objects $\mathcal{W}_i$ for all reports using the {prompt-based LLM extractor} (Qwen-3 4B) as described in Sec~\ref{sec:database_construction}.
+The Rate Generation Network ($g$) consists of a text encoder that maps the text $\mathcal{W}_i$ to a 256-dimensional embedding.
+This embedding is then fed into a 4-layer {MLP} with a (256-128-64-14) architecture, followed by a $\tanh$ activation function to output the 14 disease-specific rates $\mathbf{r}_i \in (-1, 1)^K$.

+\textbf{Training.} Our framework is trained in two distinct stages. \textbf{Stage )}, the RGN ($g$) is trained \textbf{independently} for 10 epochs to fit the expert rubric (Table~\ref{tab:expert_rubric}) by minimizing the MSE loss $\mathcal{L}_{\text{RGN}}$ (Eq.~\ref{eq:rgn_loss}). \textbf{Stage 2}, the RGN ($g$) is \textbf{frozen}.
+We first perform \textbf{Dataset Pre-computation} by using $g$ to generate the rate vector $\mathbf{r}_i$ for every sample.
+The classifier ($f$) is then trained for 30 epochs on the $(x_i, \mathbf{y}_i, \mathbf{r}_i)$ tuples by minimizing the $\mathcal{L}_{\text{Rep-GLS}}$ loss (Eq.~\ref{eq:total_loss}).
+Both stages use an \textbf{AdamW} optimizer ($\beta_1 = 0.9, \beta_2 = 0.999$) with an initial learning rate of \textbf{$1 \times 10^{-4}$} and a cosine decay schedule; Stage 2 also includes a 5-epoch warm-up.
+The batch size is 16 per GPU across 4 A100 80G GPUs.

-We use the CAD-Chest dataset~\cite{cad2023benchmark} and the official split of MIMIC-CXR-JPG~\cite{johnson2019mimic}.
-Images are resized to $256{\times}256$, center-cropped to $224^2$, and normalised using ImageNet statistics.
-Standard augmentations (\textit{random horizontal flip, rotation $\,\pm10^\circ$, colour jitter}) are applied during training.
-Free-text uncertainty cues are discretised into ordinal scores and mapped to GLS smoothing rates via Eq.~\ref{eq:smoothing_rate}.
+\textbf{Preprocessing.} Images are resized to $256{\times}256$, center-cropped to $224{\times}224$, and normalised using ImageNet statistics.
+Standard augmentations (i.e., {random horizontal flip, rotation $\pm10^\circ$, colour jitter}) are applied.

-Models are trained with AdamW optimizer ($\beta_1 = 0.9, \beta_2 = 0.999$) for 30 epochs, an initial learning rate $1\!\times\!10^{-4}$, and cosine decay with 5-epoch warm-up.
-Batch size is 32 per GPU across 4 A800 GPUs\footnote{Computing infrastructure: Intel Xeon Gold 6348 CPU, 400GB RAM, Ubuntu 22.04.3 LTS, Python 3.10.8, PyTorch 2.1.2+cu121, CUDA 12.6, NumPy 1.25.2}.
-After warm-up, all samples re-enter the loss, allowing GLS to exploit both highly confident and highly uncertain annotations.

-We employ the percentage area under the receiver operating characteristic curve (AUC) for performance evaluation across the 14 disease categories, following prior work.
+\textbf{Evaluation Metric.} We employ the percentage area under the receiver operating characteristic curve (AUC) for performance evaluation across the 14 disease categories, following prior work.